bary249/The-Yellow-Castle/GAME_LOGIC_SPEC.md

 - When changing lane/win rules:
   - Update `Lane.playerWon`, `Lane.advanceZone`, and `_checkCrystalDamage()` together.

-- When expanding the element system:
+- When expanding the **terrain/attunement system**:
-  - Extend `_calculateElementalDamage` and `Zone` handling.
+  - Consider whether to introduce card-vs-card terrain relationships again or keep it purely zone-based.
-  - Keep the core matrix small and legible to simplify reasoning and balancing.
+  - Keep any matrices small and legible to simplify reasoning and balancing.

 - When wiring Heroes or Ultimates:
   - Keep **core combat deterministic**; abilities should modify inputs but not add non-deterministic randomness mid-resolution.